reactive-graph/reactive-graph/docs/PLUGINS.md

 Reads TOML config files from the location defined in property `filename`.
 The goal is that flows which uses an entity of type `ConfigFile` can be configured easily.
-The TOML file defined in the property `filename` gets read from disk and the data structure gets stored in the property `value`.
+The TOML file defined in the property `filename` gets read from disk and the data structure gets stored in the property `value` as an object.

-The property `value` is an output and can be used for anything you want in your flow.
+The property `value` is an output socket and can be used for anything you want in your flow.

+The config can be used to allow customization of flows implementing
+* game modes
+* maps

+---
+**Example:**
+A flow which controls lights based on a scheduler the cron expressions can be defined in a config file.
+---

 ---
 **Note:**